 Rhinelander Police Department - Pharmaceutical Collection Box

 The City of Rhinelander Police Department is pleased to announce the availability of a Pharmaceutical Collection box at the Police Department.
 The collection box is a free service provided by the Rhinelander Police Department to collect unused, unwanted and expired pills.
-Deposits are anonymous, and can be made anytime during normal business hours (Monday through Friday, 8:00am – 4:30pm).
+Deposits are anonymous, and can be made anytime during normal business hours (Monday through Friday, 8:00am - 4:30pm).
 The drop box is located in the lobby area at the Police Department.
 The collection site is limited to Pills and Powders only.
-The site CAN NOT accept Liquids, Creams or Syringes at this time.
+The site CAN NOT accept Syringes and inhalers.

 The Rhinelander Police Department recently applied for and received a grant through the National Association of Drug Diversion Investigators (NADDI) for the pill collection box.
 One hundred prescription drug boxes were made available nationally through NADDI, with funding provided by Endo Pharmaceuticals.

 The prescription drug boxes were made available to significantly reduce the prescription

 drugs in American homes that are either no longer needed or outdated.
 These same drugs unfortunately have become the target of theft

 and misuse, oftentimes by people who have access to the residence.